Client-side form validation

 Example of an error message with Firefox in French on an English page

 Customizing these error messages is one of the most common use cases of the Constraint Validation API.
-Let's work through a simple example of how to do this.
+Let's work through an example of how to do this.

 html